goldin2008/Note/talk/ms.md

 ### Background
 Embedding layer:
 The Embedding layer is defined as the first hidden layer of a network.
-It must specify 3 arguments: It must specify 3 arguments: input_dim: This is the size of the vocabulary in the text data.
 An embedding is a relatively low-dimensional space into which you can translate high-dimensional vectors.
 Embeddings make it easier to do machine learning on large inputs like sparse vectors representing words.

 1D-CNN: